Experienced senior executive with an extensive background in technical/operations management and global leadership experience.

 Chief Operating Officer

 Privately-held designer and manufacturer of linked, interactive slot-style casino games and cabinets, primarily for Class II Native American and Washington State Class III casinos.
 Each year over $1 billion of sales transactions are reliably managed and reported on through the company’s network.
 Headquartered in Las Vegas with operations in Illinois, Oklahoma, Texas, and Vancouver, British Columbia.
-Recruited for this role by company’s owner following an acquisition bid by Aristocrat.
-Recruited to bring sustainable process and professional management to the company and to function as a strong second to the company’s founder and CEO.
+Recruited for this role by company’s owner following an unsuccessful acquisition bid.
+Charged with bringing sustainable process and professional management to the company and to function as a strong second to the company’s founder and CEO.

-Responsible for day-to-day operations with direct oversight of Sales & Marketing, Research & Development, Business Processes, Human Resources, Communications, and Service.
+Responsible for day-to-day operations with direct oversight of Business Processes, Human Resources, Marketing & Communications, Production, Research & Development, Sales, and Service (approximately 200 employees).

 January 2002 to March 2007